 Threats to the Siberian Tiger

-Poaching: Although it is illegal to kill a tiger, tigers are still poached today because their body parts can be sold on the black market for great sums of money.
+Although it is illegal to kill a tiger, tigers are still poached today because their body parts can be sold on the black market for great sums of money.
 The tiger parts are sold for their fur and use in traditional Chinese medicines.
+They are also hunted as trophies.